Clinical UM Guideline

 GnRH analogs are a group of hormonal drugs consisting of GnRH agonists and antagonists, both of which suppress pituitary hormones.
 GnRH agonists typically act over several days and GnRH antagonists act quickly within several hours.
 Affecting the pituitary gland in the brain, GnRH analogs suppress function of the ovaries and testes, blocking the production of testosterone in males and estrogen in females.
 Repeated administration of these drugs will cause gonadal hormone dependent tissues/organs to reduce or cease activity, such as the normal prostate gland that is dependent on testosterone for growth and function.
 This effect is reversible on discontinuation of the drug therapy.

-Drugs classified as GnRH analogs include, but are not limited to: degarelix (Firmagon®),goserelin acetate (Zoladex®), histrelin acetate (Vantas® 12 month implant; Supprelin® LA 12 month implant), leuprolide acetate (Lupron Depot®, Lupron Depot-Ped®, Eligard®), nafarelin acetate (Synarel Nasal Spray®), and triptorelin pamoate (Trelstar®, Trelstar LA®, Trelstar Depot®).
+Drugs classified as GnRH analogs include, but are not limited to: degarelix (Firmagon®), goserelin acetate (Zoladex®), histrelin acetate (Vantas® 12 month implant; Supprelin® LA 12 month implant), leuprolide acetate (Lupron Depot®, Lupron Depot-Ped®, Eligard®), nafarelin acetate (Synarel Nasal Spray®), and triptorelin pamoate (Trelstar ®, Trelstar LA®, Trelstar Depot®).
 Currently, the brand Lupron (leuprolide acetate) is not being marketed in the United States; however, the brands Lupron Depot, Lupron Depot-Ped and Eligard remain available.
-There are both Food and Drug Administration (FDA) approved and non-FDA approved indications for these drugs.
-The non-FDA approved indications listed in this document are based on drug compendia (The National Comprehensive Cancer Network® NCCN Drugs & Biologic Compendium™, DrugPoints® Compendium, and the American Hospital Formulary Service®) and published peer reviewed literature as detailed in CG-DRUG-01 Off-Label Drug and Approved Orphan Drug Use.
+There are both U.S. Food and Drug Administration (FDA) approved and non-FDA approved indications for these drugs.
+The non-FDA approved indications listed in this document are based on drug compendia (National Comprehensive Cancer Network® NCCN Drugs & Biologic Compendium™, DrugPoints® Compendium, and the American Hospital Formulary Service®) and published peer reviewed literature as detailed in CG-DRUG-01 Off-Label Drug and Approved Orphan Drug Use.

 Although GnRH products may differ in specific labeled indications and dosing requirements, clinical evidence does not support differential effectiveness of one product over the other for FDA approved clinical indications.

 Breast cancer is the most common cancer diagnosed in women today with the exception of skin cancer.
 Suppression of ovarian function with the use of goserelin acetate or leuprolide acetate has been shown to be effective in the treatment of hormone receptor positive breast cancer in pre- or peri-menopausal women.
-Two clinical studies (Jonat, 2002; Jakesz, 2002) compared ovarian suppression hormones, such as GnRH analogs to conventional chemotherapeutic agents, such as a combination of cyclophosphamide, methotrexate, and 5-fluorouracil (CMF).
-Five years after the completion of one study, no difference between goserelin acetate (Zoladex) and CMF was established in the final outcome review.
-Converting subjects from an estrogen receptor positive to negative state, CMF induces significantly better disease free survival and overall survival.
-Men with breast cancer should be treated similarly to postmenopausal women, except that use of an aromatase inhibitor is ineffective without concomitant suppression of testicular steroidogenesis (NCCN, 2013).
+Two clinical studies (Jakesz, 2002; Jonat, 2002) compared ovarian suppression hormones, such as GnRH analogs to conventional chemotherapeutic agents, such as a combination of cyclophosphamide, methotrexate, and 5-fluorouracil (CMF).
+CMF induced significantly better disease free survival and overall survival when subjects were converted from an estrogen receptor positive to negative state.

-There are several small studies in the peer reviewed published literature assessing the role of leuprolide acetate as a treatment for ovarian cancer.
-Fishman (1996) evaluated six women with recurrent or persistent ovarian granulosa cell tumor who were treated with monthly leuprolide acetate injections.
-Cessation of disease progression was noted in five subjects.
-The sixth subject remained disease free since her primary cytoreductive surgery while on adjuvant therapy with leuprolide acetate for 24 months.
+There are several small studies in the peer-reviewed published literature assessing the role of leuprolide acetate as a treatment for ovarian cancer.
+Fishman (1996) evaluated 6 women with recurrent or persistent ovarian granulosa cell tumor who were treated with monthly leuprolide acetate injections.
+Cessation of disease progression was noted in 5 subjects.
+The 6th subject remained disease free since her primary cytoreductive surgery while on adjuvant therapy with leuprolide acetate for 24 months.
 There were no major side effects noted and the treatment was well tolerated.
 The authors concluded that a reasonable disease progression-free interval occurred and leuprolide treatment should be considered for further trials of therapy.
 Balbi (2004) reported on a study in which 12 women with advanced ovarian cancer previously treated with paclitaxel were administered leuprolide on days 1, 8, and 28.
-Progression free survival was six months and the treatment was well tolerated.
+Progression free survival was 6 months and the treatment was well tolerated.
 The authors noted: "the high tolerability and the results obtained with leuprolide versus platinum in second-line therapy might permit a better use of the analogs for advanced ovarian cancer."

 Prostate cancer is the most common form of cancer, other than skin cancer, among men.
 Wilt and colleagues (2008) report that approximately 90% of men with prostate cancer have disease confined to the prostate gland (clinically localized disease).
 GnRH analogs are commonly used in the treatment of prostate cancer under specific conditions.

-Low risk category includes men with tumors stage T1-T2a, low Gleason score (less than or equal to 6), and serum PSA level below 10.
+Low risk category includes men with tumors stage T1-T2a, low Gleason score (less than or equal to 6), and serum PSA level below 10 ng/ml.

 Intermediate risk category includes men with any T2b to T2c cancer, Gleason score of 7, or PSA value of 10-20 ng/ mL.
 Those with multiple adverse factors may be shifted into the high risk category.